Help for suicidal thoughts

 If you are feeling like you want to die, it is important to tell someone.

 Help and support is available right now if you need it.
 You do not have to struggle with difficult feelings alone.

-You can dial NHS 111 and select option 2 if you are experiencing a mental health crisis.
-You will be connected to the contact centre where trained staff will provide appropriate support and advice 24 hours a day/365 days of the year
+Anyone in need can dial NHS 111 and select the option for mental health crisis.
+You will be connected to the contact centre where trained staff will provide appropriate support and advice 24 hours a day/365 days of the year.

 Is your life in danger?

 If you are thinking about suicide and feel that your life may be in immediate danger, or have already taken steps to end your life, we would advise you to call the emergency services immediately.